generate_forensic_report

 From the tool's definition Tool name 'generate_forensic_report' suggests it creates a report artifact.
 Description is empty, limiting direct evidence.
 Context shows server is forensics-focused with tools like 'adb_backup_device' and 'adb_pull_data' that read sensitive device data.

-} generate_forensic_report stays usable, but capped — an agent stuck in a loop can't make hundreds of changes a minute.
+generate_forensic_report stays usable, but capped: an agent stuck in a loop can't make hundreds of changes a minute.
 Everything else on the server is denied unless you say otherwise.

-generate_forensic_report.
+generate_forensic_report is a write tool on the Android Forensics ADB MCP Server MCP server.
 It is categorised as a Write tool in the Android Forensics ADB MCP Server MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.

 Register the Android Forensics ADB MCP Server MCP server in PolicyLayer and add a rule for generate_forensic_report: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches Android Forensics ADB MCP Server.
 Nothing to install.